 It is interesting to note that many common Jewish last names found among the Ashkenazi are not occupational, geographical, or descriptive.
 Instead, many are colors or the names for precious stones.
 As a result, common Jewish surnames around today include Green, Gold, Goldman, and Weiss.

 In 1492 the King and Queen of Spain signed an order to force Sephardic Jews to register themselves before their subsequent expulsion from the Iberian Peninsula.
 As a result, many adopted Spanish last names to avoid detection by the Spanish Inquisition.
 Many others who were forced into exile in Northern Africa adopted Arabic and Turkish last names due to similar repressions.

 Common Jewish Last Names & Their Meanings

-Search your surname to uncover the meaning of your last name to learn more about your family history.
+Search your last name and uncover the surname meaning to learn more about your family history.
 Some common Jewish last names include:

 - Abrams: the name Abrams and its derivatives harken back to Abraham, the patriarch of the Jewish people.